Mary Campbell Gallagher's Publications on Public Speaking

 Please email me if you know of a solid charitable not-for-profit

-that would like to hear me talk about the Mayor and City Council's plans to blight the Banks of the Seine,
+that would like to hear me talk about the Mayor and City Council's plans to blight the skyline of Paris.

 what we can do to prevent this damage to the beauty of Paris. -- MCG